 SkinFIT offers several professional peel lines including PCA and Rhonda Allison.

-Custom Signature Facial Treatment with Progressive Skin Peel
+Custom Facial Treatment with Progressive Skin Peel: $95

-(*home care post care products are INCLUDED in mid-depth peel services)
+(this facial will cause physical sloughing and rejuvenation of the skin.
+Home care post care products are INCLUDED in mid-depth peel services.)

 Chemical Peel FAQs